arithmerace/original-arithmerace-demo/README.md

 # Arithmerace

-Here are some docs to help anyone understand how it works.
+This is the original Arithmerace prototype (created for the Congressional App Challenge 2020).
+The latest version can be found at [arithmerace.com](https://arithmerace.com/)

+## Random stuff

-## How to create a new robot
+### How to create a new robot
 1. Design 50x80 pixel robot in Piskel
 2. (Names EVERYWHERE must be the same)
 3. Save robot, export as pixi.js movie export